itsdragonic/altimeline/README.md

 Typing any string of characters will lead to unique alternate histories.

 Special seeds such as "kaiserreich," "fuhrerreich," or "fallout" give famous alternate histories.

-You can share timelines and years you find in this format: https://itsdragonic.github.io/altimeline/?year=1936?seed=insanity